Charles Hulse (cricketer)

-He was promoted to captain in April 1885, and in the same year he made a single appearance in first-class cricket for the Marylebone Cricket Club (MCC) against Hampshire at Southampton.
+He was promoted to captain in the militia in April 1885, and in the same year he made a single appearance in first-class cricket for the Marylebone Cricket Club (MCC) against Hampshire at Southampton.
 Batting once in the match, he was dismissed in the MCC first innings for 22 runs by George Underdown.

-Charles Hulse was granted the honorary rank of major in September 1894 in the Hampshire and Isle of Wight Artillery Militia, with Hulse additionally holding the office of justice of the peace.
+Charles Hulse was granted the honorary rank of major in September 1894 in the renamed Duke of Connaught's Own Hampshire and Isle of Wight Artillery, while additionally holding the office of justice of the peace.
 He joined the Imperial Yeomanry in February 1901, where he was given the honorary rank of second lieutenant.
 Serving in the Second Boer War, he was killed in action in June 1901 at Braklaagte in the Orange Free State.